black-sliver/lua-apclientpp/README.md

 and [other samples](https://github.com/black-sliver/lua-apclientpp/tree/main/samples).
 Follows the API of [apclientpp](https://github.com/black-sliver/apclientpp).

+### Lua-specific API

+Due to limitations in Lua, some calls or callbacks may be different.
+Read below and check the samples.

+* `set_retrieved_handler -> on_retrieved(map, keys, extra)`
+  * map: repsonse dict key -> value; nil values will be missing from pairs(map)
+  * keys: array of all keys including nil values
+  * extra: extra data sent during Get

 ### Handling Connection Failures

 Same as with apclientpp, it will try to reconnect and in case of automatic protocol detection (SSL or plain), a socket